Therapy for Over-Functioning Moms in Illinois

 If you're new to the field, I’d love to work with you.
 It’s like professional development and therapy all in one!
 New therapists are some of my favorite people to work with.
 I love nurturing insight and helping you make those powerful connections that can lead to growth.
 Mentoring is one of my all-time favorite aspects of this work.
 I’ve had amazing mentors along the way, and I want to pay it forward.

-H O W I S H O W U P I N T H E R A P Y
+H O W I S H O W U P I N

 I bring my full, unapologetically real (and sometimes hilariously imperfect) self to every session.
 That means we’ll laugh, we’ll vent about how aging is a b*tch, and we’ll get your shit sorted—because we all need support and guidance at times.
 If swearing is part of your emotional processing, go for it.
 I believe therapy should feel human, relatable, and grounded in real connection.